Enclavely/tailor/readme.txt

 * Updated CSS to ensure pseudo-elements use double colon notation.

 = 1.2.3 =
-* Fix to element drag-drop ghost image when dragging on Chrome.
+* Fixed element drag-drop ghost image disappearing when dragging on Chrome.

 = 1.2.2 =
-* Minor improvements to the display of the Tailor this Page link in the Admin Bar.
+* Minor improvements to the display of the 'Tailor this ..'
+Admin Bar link.

 = 1.2.1 =
 * Removed 'Tailor this ..'
 Admin Bar link from archive pages (credit: BinaryMoon).

 = 1.2.0 =
 * Changed container behaviour so that they do not collapse when only one child element remains (excludes row/column layouts).
 [Learn more about this change](http://www.andrewworsfold.com/2016/06/26/working-with-containers/).
-* Fixed custom CSS within template previews.
+* Fixed custom CSS not appearing within template previews.
-* Fixed tab reordering after tab renaming.
+* Fixed breaking of tab order after tab renaming.

 = 1.1.3 =
 * Updated device preview and media query settings to be in line with the WordPress Customizer (i.e., Desktop, Tablet and Mobile sizes).
 [Learn more about this change](http://www.andrewworsfold.com/2016/06/25/device-previews/).